HomeeventsThe World Toilet Day!

-Even toilet has a celebration day
+Even the toilet has a celebration day

-11/19 is World Toilet Day, a celebration against the global sanitation crisis which promises sanitation for all by 2030.
+11/19 is World Toilet Day, a celebration against the global sanitation crisis, which promises sanitation for all by 2030.
 The initiative started in 2001 and in 2013 became an official UN day.

 Sanitation is a global problem: about 4.2 billion people live without a toilet.
-Every day about 800 children die because of water-related diseases and diarrhea.
+Every day, about 800 children die because of water-related diseases and diarrhea.

 Sustainable Development Goal 6, established by the UN, has the target to eliminate open defecation and ensure everyone has access to a toilet by 2030.

-So a toilet is not just a toilet but it’s a life-saver and dignity-protector.
+So a toilet is not just a toilet, but it’s a life-saver and dignity-protector.

 • 2017 – Wastewater: a safe and sustainable treatment of wastewater.